GoekeLab/sg-nex-data/docs/SG-NEx_xPore_tutorial.md

 # **Analysing differential RNA modifications of SG-NEx samples**

-In this tutorial, we will perform differential RNA modification analysis on the SG-NEx sample.
+In this tutorial, we will perform differential RNA modification analysis on the SG-NEx samples.
 We will use the Nanopore direct RNA-sequencing data of A549 and HepG2 cell lines from the SG-NEx project for this analysis.
 The A549 cell line was extracted from the lung tissues of a patient with lung cancer.
 Meanwhile, the HepG2 cell line was extracted from hepatocellular carcinoma from a patient with liver cancer.
 A Python package known as **xPore**, will be used to identify differential RNA modification sites in these two cell lines. <br>
 **Note: This tutorial may take 2 hours to complete(due to the use of large datasets).**

 ## **Content**